Intelix8996/cdm-project/docs/platform-description.md

 **Data** byte looks like this: `0b0ddddddd`

-+ Its most significat bit is zero, it indicates that it is data byte.
++ Its most significant bit is zero, it indicates that it is data byte.

 + `ddddddd` - 7-bit data word (X, Y, Pattern/Mask).